bitrise-io/devcenter/_articles/jp/api/endpoints-and-testing-the-api.md

 ---
-title: Endpoints and testing the API
+title: Endpoints and trying the API
 redirect_from: []
 date: 2019-03-29 16:53:56 +0000